Materials-Consortia/OPTIMADE/optimade.rst

 - :field:`contains_null`: boolean
   This value indicates whether some of the values of the property are :val:`null`.
   This may be the case when values are missing or if the data is sparse, but the server still wants to present the data as a regular array to enable slicing.
-  SHOULD be a queryable property with support for all mandatory filter features.

 - :field:`dim_size`: list of integers.